vladogrcic/wceb-system-limit/README.md

 # WooCommerce Easy Booking System Limit
-Adds additional options to the WooCommerce Easy Booking plugin like disabling some dates.
+Adds additional options to the WooCommerce Easy Booking plugin like disabling some dates because they are already booked.